Open today from 09:00 until 17:00

 Chlorophytum comosum ‘Variegatum’

-One of the most recognisable varieties with creamy white leaf margins and a strong arching form.
+One of the most recognisable varieties, featuring thin, narrow, and long leaves with creamy white margins and a strong arching form.
 Excellent for brightening darker corners and adding contrast to green-heavy plant displays.

 Chlorophytum comosum ‘Vittatum’

-A classic houseplant with a central white stripe and lush green edges.
+A classic houseplant, also known as the ribbon plant due to its long, slender leaves with a central white stripe and lush green edges.
 Vigorous, adaptable and perfect for hanging planters.

 Chlorophytum comosum ‘Ocean’

 Compact and decorative with blue-green leaves edged in cream.
-Ideal for smaller spaces, desks or side tables.
+This variety is ideal for smaller spaces, desks or side tables due to its compact size.
+The leaves typically reach a length of 20-30 cm, making it perfect for areas where space is limited.

 Chlorophytum comosum ‘Bonnie’

-A curly, compact form with spiral foliage and variegation.
+A curly, compact form with spiral foliage and variegation, this variety is sometimes called the airplane plant due to the shape of its leaves resembling propellers.
 Works well as a focal point or in modern interiors that benefit from sculptural plants.

 Chlorophytum laxum ‘Zebra Grass’

-A striking variety with bright yellow leaf margins.
+A striking variety of spider plants, also known as spider ivy, with bright yellow leaf margins.
 Adds warmth and a tropical feel to indoor displays.

 How to Care for a Spider Plant

-Thrives in bright, indirect light but will tolerate semi-shade.
+Light Thrives in bright, indirect light but tolerates semi-shade.
+Leaves naturally arch toward the light source.
 Avoid harsh direct sunlight, which can bleach or scorch the leaves.

-They enjoy average household humidity and temperatures between 15–24°C. They adapt well to most indoor settings.
+Humidity & Temperature Prefers average household humidity and temperatures between 15–24°C. Adapts well to most indoor environments.

-Use a balanced liquid fertiliser every 2–4 weeks in spring and summer to encourage growth and spiderette production.
+Feeding Use a balanced liquid fertiliser once a month during spring and summer to promote growth and baby plant (spiderette) production.

-Perfect for kitchens, hallways, bathrooms, desks and hanging baskets.
-Pair with ceramic or Elho pot covers to elevate the look.
+Placement Ideal for kitchens, hallways, bathrooms, desks, or hanging baskets.
+Looks stylish in ceramic or Elho pot covers.

 FAQs